moj-analytical-services/mojap-metadata/mojap_metadata/converters/sqlalchemy_converter/README.md

 ### Notes on CASE
 Oracle objects, such as tables and data typee are Uppercase, postgres are lower or camelcase, SQLServer is often a mix.
 Sometimes they can be case insensitive.

+## Database Dialects

+The `SQLAlchemyConverter` is tested against three different SQLAlchemy database engines in [`test_sqlachemy.py`](/tests/test_sqlalchemy.py):

+1. sqlite
+2. duckdb
+3. postgres

+Whilst all three return a `Metadata` objects with broadly the same features, there are differences.
+This is because whilst `Inspector` provides a consistent interface, a feature may not be supported by the database or by the sqlalchemy dialect.
+For example only the postgres dialect recognises the table comment.
+For more examples of differences have a look at the parameters passed in to `test_generate_to_meta()`.